 Injectables Overview

 With so many options, how can you decide which one(s) is right for you?
 There is no one-size fits-all injectable.
 If you are thinking about injectables, this is where you want to be.
-We break them down product by product and then offer a head-to-head comparison of available injectables on a printer friendly chart, including all the relevant information on cost, risks and special considerations.
+We break them down product by product, including all the relevant information on cost, risks and special considerations.

 This section includes everything you need to know about the hyaluronic acid based fillers on the market today, including the Juvederm products, Restylane, Perlane and Prevelle Silk.
 These are great for plumping up mild to moderate creases around your mouth, and the newer ones contain an anesthetic mixed into the injection to help reduce your pain.
 We also cover Hylaform, Elevess and Captique in a comprehensive overview article on hyaluronic acid fillers.